-- Start on your hands and knees. - Walk your hands out in front of you and gently stretch your arms. - Press into your hands and reach your hips back toward the wall behind you. - Let your chest slowly sink down to the floor. - Pause here for one full breath in and out. - Now bring your hips forward over your knees, walk your hands back under your shoulders, and return to hands and knees.
+- Start on Hands and Knees. - Walk your hands out in front of you and gently stretch your arms. - Press into your hands and reach your hips back toward the wall behind you. - · Let your chest slowly sink down to the floor. - Pause here for one full breath in and out. - Now bring your hips forward over your knees and walk your hands back under your shoulders to return to Hands and Knees.